PeterKottas/DotNetCore.WindowsService/README.md

 cd NameOfYourProject
 dotnet new mcrsvc
 ```
 This will create a sample project for you.
-Next chapter explains its features in more details
+Next chapter explains its features in more details especially points 6 onwards if you used the template.

 ## Usage